lgecass/Reed-Solomon-Seq-Box-Filesystem/RS-SeqBox/README.md

 # SeqBox - Sequenced Box container
+## Code Base Source
+The code in this repository is based on the work of Marco Pontello (© 2017).
+The original code can be found here (https://github.com/MarcoPon/SeqBox).
 ### A single file container/archive that can be reconstructed even after total loss of file system structures.
 ![SBX-Logo](http://i.imgur.com/Ewper2w.png)